King Zhaoxiang of Qin: War against Chu

 Due to this defeat, in 299 BC King Huai of Chu was forced to go to Wu Pass (武關) to negotiate terms with Qin, but along the way was abducted and taken to Xianyang instead.
 When he refused to cede the territory of the Wu Commandery (巫郡) and Qianzhong Commandery (黔中郡), he was detained as a hostage.
 King Zhaoxiang then proceeded to invade Chu the next year, capturing 16 cities and killing 50,000 Chu soldiers.
-King Huai of Chu did manage to escape in 297 BC, when Qin was distracted by a joint siege on Hangu Pass by Wei and Han, but he was recaptured when he was seeking asylum in Wei, after unsuccessfully doing so in the state of Zhao.
+King Huai of Chu did manage to escape in 297 BC, while Qin was distracted by a joint siege on Hangu Pass by Wei and Han, but he was recaptured while he was seeking asylum in Wei, after his bid for asylum in the state of Zhao failed.
 He died a year later in captivity, and Qin finally returned his corpse back to Chu.

-The next Chu king, King Qingxiang, was an even less competent ruler than his father.
+The next king of Chu, King Qingxiang, was an even less competent ruler than his father.
 In 280 BC, Qin forces defeated the Chu army again, forcing them to cede Shangyong and Hanbei (漢北) to Qin control.
 In 279 BC, Qin generals Bai Qi (白起) and Zhang Ruo (張若) launched amphibious assaults on Chu from two different fronts, capturing the cities of Deng (鄧), Yan (鄢, Chu's secondary capital at the time) and Xiling (西陵), during which Bai Qi flooded the city of Yan with a redirected river, drowning hundreds of thousands of people.
 This successful Qin campaign paved the way for Bai Qi's subsequent siege and capture of the Chu capital city of Ying (郢) in 278 BC, where Bai Qi burned the Chu ancestral mausoleums Yiling.
 The greatly weakened state of Chu was forced to relocate its capital to Chen (陳).
-Qin then permanently annexed the vast lands around Dongting Lake, south of the Yangtze River and north up towards Anlu (安陸), where the new Nan Commandery (南郡) was established.
+Qin then permanently annexed the vast lands around Dongting Lake, south of the Yangtze River near Anlu (安陸), where the new Nan Commandery (南郡) was established.